 The Foundation is exempt from federal and state income taxes, other than on unrelated business income, under Section 501(c)(3) of the Internal Revenue Code (the "Code) and is classified as a Foundation that is not a private Foundation.
 Business income, which is not related to Foundation's exempt purposes, is subject to federal and state corporate income tax.
-For the year ended June 30, 2022, the Foundation did not have any unrelated business income.
+For the years ended June 30, 2023 and 2022, respectively, the Foundation did not have any unrelated business income.
 Accordingly, no provision for federal and state income taxes has been recorded in the accompanying financial statements.

 Under ASC 740-10, Income Taxes, require the Foundation to evaluate tax positions taken and recognize a tax liability if it is more likely than not that uncertain tax position taken would not be sustained upon examination by taxing authorities.
-The Foundation has analyzed tax positions taken and has concluded that, as of June 30, 2022, there are no uncertain tax position taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
-The Foundation had no interest and penalties related to income tax for the year ended June 30, 2022.
+The Foundation has analyzed tax positions taken and has concluded that, as of June 30, 2023 and 2022, respectively, there are no uncertain tax position taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
+The Foundation had no interest and penalties related to income tax for the years ended June 30, 2023 and 2022, respectively.
 The Foundation is subject to routine audit by taxing jurisdictions; however, there are currently no audit for any tax periods in progress.
 Generally, the Foundation's tax returns remain open for three years for federal and state examination.